Posted on:

 - No sound: Unmute in Video options and check your system volume

-- Video too slow or choppy: Compress the video file before uploading (HandBrake is a free tool)
+- Video too slow or choppy: Compress the file before uploading (HandBrake is free).

 - Can't find YouTube video via search: Use the direct URL tab instead